NordicSemiconductor/pc-ble-driver-js/README.md

     $ node examples/heart_rate_monitor.js <PORT> <SD_API_VERSION>

-To get more information about the command options you can run the command with the --help argument.
+To get more information about the command options you can run the command without any arguments.

-    $ node examples/heart_rate_monitor.js --help

 ## Architecture